DIRECT

 Institute of Aircraft Design / University of Stuttgart

-Leverage through links with joint projects at ARENA2036
+Leverage effect through linking with joint projects

-International Cooperation
+International cooperation

 Expected results from DIREKT